hashicorp/terraform-website/content/source/docs/enterprise/users-teams-organizations/users.html.md

 ## Site Admin Permissions

-On private installs of TFE, some user accounts have a special "site admin" permission that allows administration of the entire instance.
+On private instances of TFE, some user accounts have a special "site admin" permission that allows administration of the entire instance.

+Admin permissions are distinct from normal organization-level permissions, and they apply to a different set of UI controls and API endpoints.
+Although admin users can administer any resource across the instance when using the site admin pages or the [admin API](../api/admin/index.html), they have a normal user's permissions (with access determined by the teams they belong to) when using an organization's standard UI controls and API endpoints.

 For more information, see [Administering Private Terraform Enterprise](../private/admin/index.html).

 ## User Settings